tmyt/android-mstcc/README.md

 - Windows 10
 - Windows Server 2016

-MS-TCC specification provided on []("hhttps://msdn.microsoft.com/en-us/library/dn409925.aspx", MSDN).
+MS-TCC specification provided on [MSDN]("https://msdn.microsoft.com/en-us/library/dn409925.aspx").

 ## What about the app